EducateMe-Ventrix-Advertising/.github/profile/README.md

 ## Using PhpStorm Scopes
-1. Open a Project search dialog box by entering shortcut Ctrl+Shift+F.
+1. Open a Project search dialog box by entering shortcut `Ctrl + Shift + F `.
 2. Select “Scope” from the search options.
 3. Select desired scope from the scopes drop-down menu.
 4. Type desired search into search input.